Independent Auditor’s Report

 - the consolidated cash flow statement for the year then ended; and

-- the notes to the consolidated financial statements, which include a summary of significant accounting policies.
+- the notes to the consolidated financial statements, which include significant accounting policies and other explanatory information.

 Basis for Opinion